rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 - How to handle cache invalidation strategies
 - How to process order data and update inventory in real-time
 - How to resolve common Kafka startup errors (e.g., cluster ID mismatch)
+- How to monitor and debug distributed systems using logs

 ---